The Parviz Kambin Award

-- Prof. Dr. Alastair Gibson, Dr. Ralf Wagner and Dr. Guntram Krzok in recognition and honor of their outstanding scientific and educational dedication to transforaminal surgery.
+- Dr. Guntram Krzok, Prof. Dr. Alastair Gibson and Dr. Ralf Wagner in recognition and honor of their outstanding scientific and educational dedication to transforaminal surgery.

 - Prof. Yue Zhou, MD, PhD and Hyeun Sung Kim, MD, PhD in recognition of their outstanding scientific and educational dedication to transforaminal surgery.
 They received their Parviz Kambin Awards at the WCMISST 2018 in Chongqing in collaboration with NASS.

 - Christoph Hofstetter, MD, PhD, Jian Shen, MD, PhD and Dinh Ngoc Son, MD, in recognition and honor of their outstanding scientific and educationals dedication to endoscopic spinal surgery.